rutu-sh/bootstrapping-with-kubernetes/src/chapter-2/local_k8s_setup.md

 And that's it!
 We have a Kubernetes cluster up and running from scratch.
 You can now deploy applications to this cluster and experiment with Kubernetes.

-From now on, I'll be using this setup to demonstrate various Kubernetes concepts.
+From now on, I'll be using this setup to demonstrate various Kubernetes concepts, but you can use the three node Minikube cluster as mentioned [here](minikube.md) to simulate this setup.